Temasys/getaroom/README.md

 Browser support
 ----
 Currently, the demo only support up to 10 peers.
 You may modify the demo to fit to your own limit.
-Note that in connection wise, how many peers it can connect with depends on network connection and computer's available memory.
+Note that in actual connection limits depends on network connection and computer's available memory.

 See SkylinkJS support https://github.com/Temasys/SkylinkJS/#supported-browsers